sinky/azur-postmap/README.md

 ## Customize leaflet map
-Use Wordpress Hook ''azur_postmap_user_script'' to inject custom Javascript var ''postMap'' is an object with the property map and controlLayers
+Use Wordpress Hook ''azur_postmap_user_script'' to inject custom Javascript var ''azurPostMap'' is an object with the property map and controlLayers

 ```
 add_action('azur_postmap_user_script', 'my_function');